 Founded back in 1973, Chelsea Physic Garden is one of the oldest botanical gardens in Europe nestled right along the River Thames.
 The gardens are celebrating diversity both in people and plants, with a host of events and things to do this February entitled A Dash of Lavender: Celebrating LGBTQ+ History Month.

 There’s an especially curated garden trail, an exhibition, and a programme of events throughout the month.
-There’s even a Botanical Poetry Reading and ‘Unnatural Selection’ Comedy Night if you’re looking to socialise and mingle with like-minded folks!
+There’s even a Botanical Poetry Reading and other must-attend get togethers if you’re looking to socialise and mingle with like-minded folks!

 📍You’ll find the Chelsea Physic Garden at 66 Royal Hospital Road, Chelsea, SW3 4HS